 We have many traditional hulas written by Kumu Hula today.
 They follow a particular protocol of old, yet are fresh and reflect carrying forward the past within the present.

 Hula Kahiko* is often referred to as traditional Hula.
 This more historic style relates back to pre-contact*.
 The traditional style of Hula Kahiko was usually created to praise kings, queens, and chiefs, and to honor Hawaiian Goddesses and Gods.
 Pele, the goddess of the volcano, was often the subject of many Hula Kahiko.

 The dancers were men and women.
 They were scantily clothed and the dance was performed to chants and beats made with various implements.

 “While the origins of hula may be shrouded in mystery, they are always entwined with matters of the spirit.”✥

 The ancient period of Hawai’i ended when British Commander James Cook arrived with his 2 ships in 1778.
 Hawaiian life began to be recorded for the first time by westerners who were visiting regularly and often staying for months.
 Their writings have given us great opportunities to look back to the Hula during another time of life in Hawai’i.

-Under extreme missionary influence and pressure, in 1830, The Hula and the Hawaiian Language were forced underground.
-Hālau Hula* gathered in rural areas to keep to themselves and continue their traditions.
+Under extreme missionary influence and pressure, in 1830, Hula and Hawaiian language were forced underground.
+Hālau Hula* gathered in rural areas to be able to continue their traditions.

 This was the beginning of what could have been a lost culture and language for the Hawaiian people.
-This trend towards western beliefs was primarily due to Queen Ka’ahumanu*, the queen regent at the time, who had embraced Christianity and issued an edict banning public Hula performances.
+The trend toward western beliefs was primarily due to Queen Ka’ahumanu*, who was queen regent at the time.
+She embraced Christianity and issued an edict banning public Hula performances.